UZH-PEG/microxanox/inst/manuscript/Response.md

 > 2.8 Please consider rewrite the section 3.3 (see previous 2.1 - 2.7 points) in the sense of Parametric sensitivity analysis, Open loop dynamical behavior, Equilibrium points (see Khalil, H. K. (2002).
 Nonlinear Systems.
 Prentice Hall, New Jersey.)

-**Response:** we are of the opinion that the with the revisions already made and detailed above, and those below, that the terminology is now more in line with this text, and will be clearly understandable by the target audience (theoretical ecologists) even when the section is not completely rewritten.
+**Response:** We have the opinion that the with the revisions already made and detailed above, and those below, that the terminology is now more in line with this text, and will be clearly understandable by the target audience (theoretical ecologists) even when the section is not more substatially rewritten.

 > 3. Please consider the following suggestions:
 >
 > Line 5 `types of ecosystem`

 Changed to `types of ecosystems`

 > Line 10 `Permanent link to`

 Changed to `Permanent links to`

 > Line 12 `role in the development of understanding about how ecosystems`